ttew-bu/recipe-utils/README.md

     - Click the download button (or copy to clipboard) for a formatted .txt file of the recipe, you'll get content like this
     <img src="screenshots/output.png">

+### Requirements to Run API Locally
+- Python 3.12 and libraries contained within requirements.txt
+- OPENAI_API_TOKEN environment variable (can be set in .env file, bash_profile, or similar), set this before spinning up API locally

+### Running the API Locally
+- The actual browser extension runs off of a hosted API for all requests, but if you're testing locally, run the "run_server.sh" script or use the Python command from inside; note that you'll need your OPENAI_API_TOKEN set and correct virtualenv/dependencies set.